A self-guided walking tour of murals and street art in Kyiv (Kiev), an open-air art gallery.

 Street Art Location Map

-Believe it, or not, what you have just seen is a tiny fraction of the street art in Kiev.
+Believe it, or not, what you have just seen is a tiny fraction of the street art in Kyiv.
 If you are still eager to see more, the resources below will help you locate it.

-Kiev Street Art Resources
+Kyiv Street Art Resources